kingsdigitallab/kdl-vqa/README.md

 ## Caching

-The tool will not ask questions again when there is already a saved answer.
+The tool will not ask a question again if an answer has been saved.
 It will ask it again only if the question or model has changed.
 This allows you to iteratively reformulate one question at a time and only that question will be processed on your image collection.
 Which is convenient considering how much models can be sensitive to the phrasing of a prompt.
 You can combine this with the -f option to test on a few images only.

 The -r option tells the tool to ignore the cache.
 When supplied, it will always ask the questions again.
 This is useful in the case where you want to compare the performance between different computing devices (e.g. Nvidia A100 vs L40s GPUs) to estimate the total duration on your entire collection.

 ## Parallelism

 To speed up processing you can run multiple instances of the tool in parallel.
 For this to work they need to write in the same `answers` folder.
 Each instance locks the image by writing a timestamp in the answer file.
 Other instances will skip the image when the timestamp is no older than two minutes.

 ### SLURM HPC